-Students who have completed nine hours in a graduate program will be placed on academic probation if their GPA falls below 3.0.
-The director of the program will notify such students in writing of the probationary status, which remains in effect until they raise their GPA above 3.0 or are dismissed from the program.
-Those on probation should work with their faculty advisor to develop a plan for maximizing future academic success.
+Students who have completed nine or more hours in a graduate program will be placed on academic probation if their cumulative GPA falls below 3.0.
+Students receiving a grade lower than a "C" must repeat the course.
+Students must pay for courses each time they are taken.
+The director of the program will notify such students in writing of the probationary status, which remains in effect until they raise their cumulative GPA above 3.0 or are dismissed from the program.
+Students on probation should work with their academic advisor to develop a plan for maximizing future academic success.

-Graduate students may be dismissed from a graduate program upon receiving a grade of "C" or below on nine hours of graded work, receiving a second grade of "F" or "NC" or exhibiting attitudes, behaviors or lifestyle inconsistent with the mission of Goshen College.
-Master's students in the graduate nursing program require a "B-" or higher to continue in the program, while doctoral students in the graduate nursing program require a "B" or higher.
-Please consult the student handbook for Academic Requirements for continuation in the MSN & DNP programs.
+Graduate students may be dismissed from a graduate program upon receiving a grade of "C" or below on nine hours of graded work, receiving a second grade of "F", or exhibiting attitudes, behaviors or lifestyle inconsistent with the mission of Goshen College.

+MSN and DNP: MSN and DNP students must earn a "B-" or higher in each course to continue in the program.
+Consult the student handbook for academic requirements for continuation in the MSN and DNP programs.